 I decided she came from a city with a strict military culture and that her father was a military historian.
 When he died, she became determined to serve and use all he'd taught her.
 Women were not conscripted and sent out, but usually trained to hold the city while the forces were away.
 Since there wasn't enough money to send all her siblings for training, Glykera challenged her brother to a duel and killed him, claiming his place.
-She proudly followed a goddess of tactics and served her city - until her forces were defeated in battle and she was sold into slavery to the blackguard PC.
+She followed the Red Knight, a goddess of tactics, and served her city proudly - until her forces were defeated in battle and she was sold into slavery to Augustus, the blackguard PC.
 Instead of keeping her a slave, however, he told her she was free to follow him and earn a new life.

 When I portray Glykera, I speak in complete sentences without contractions as much as possible.
 She is formal, given to salutes and stiff postures, and she is serious in demeanor.
-She actively dislikes another woman who follows the blackguard, since she came from the city that defeated Glykera in battle.
+She actively dislikes Virosanne Valturri, another woman who follows Augustus, since she came from the city that defeated Glykera in battle.
 Worse, Viro is loud, sloppy, and spur of the moment; although both women are fighters, Viro is almost Glykera's opposite in personality.
-This makes for a little tension in the ranks (without going overboard), as well as individuality.
-When we started play, the blackguard didn't know that Glykera was aiming to convert from her goddess to his god; she kept that secret until she was ready to make a sacrifice worthy of her conversion, but she ended up needing help to obtain her sacrifice.
+This makes for some tension in the ranks (without going overboard), as well as individuality.
+When we started play, Augustus didn't know that Glykera was aiming to convert from her goddess to his god, Bane; she kept that secret until she was ready to make a sacrifice worthy of her conversion, but she ended up needing help to obtain her sacrifice.

 Non player characters reflect their environments in different ways, and you can use this to your advantage when you are trying to make a location feel unique.
 All you have to do is choose what a place is going to be like - angry, reserved, corrupt, joyful - and then put people in it.
 Ask yourself how those people feel about the location and how they react to it, whether they are aware of their reactions or not.